 All evenings in San Remo end (and begin) in the impressive Art Nouveau building of Casino Sanremo.
 While roulette is what the casino is best known for, the ancient walls also house the Teatro dell’Opera, where music events and festivals are held, a restaurant, cocktail bar and rooftop garden.
 The dress code is strictly sophisticated, with jackets and ties requested at the gaming tables and serving to preserve the enchanting atmosphere of nostalgic glamour.

 What to Pack

 Whether you like to play bowls with the locals or simply watch the ‘action’, the Prada Camp Collar Poplin Shirt is the perfect way to dress for the occasion.
 Made from pure breathable striped cotton, it’s a mix of tailored and boxy that can be worn with shorts or pants for an evening appetizer.
-A trusty, well-made pair of shades never goes out of style, so pick up a pair of these Thom Browne Square-Frame Sunglasses.
+A trusty, well-made pair of shades never go out of style, so pick up a pair of these Thom Browne Square-Frame Sunglasses.
 Crafted from lightweight gold-tone metal, the pair breathes new life into the classic aviator look and makes for a top-notch holiday look.
-These Givenchy Leather Low-Top Sneakers are minimal in feel and look, making for an effortless warm weather option that will serve you well across all activities.
-Be sure to take a look at our Style Sheet to the Italian Riviera for all the answers to your fashion questions.
+These Givenchy Leather Low-Top Sneakers are minimal in feel and look, making for an effortless warm-weather option that will serve you well across all activities.